-Guadeloupe Travel Guide
+Guadeloupe Islands Travel Guide

 When it comes to terrain, the islands are nearly polar opposites of their counterparts: Eastern Grande-Terre is mostly flat with a dry climate and populated with sugar-cane plantations; on Basse-Terre, stand in awe at the volcano La Grande Soufrière, or explore the Guadeloupe National Park and its lush, natural wonders of elevated forests, waterfalls and rivers.

-Where to Stay in Guadeloupe
+Where to Stay in the Guadeloupe Islands

-Guadeloupe is in the Caribbean, so you know it follows its fellow islands when it comes to providing the best hospitality at its resorts and hotels.
+The Guadeloupe Islands are in the Caribbean, so you know it follows its fellow islands when it comes to providing the best hospitality at its resorts and hotels.
 Many Guadeloupe resorts are beachside, of course, so you’ll never long for sand between your toes.
 It’s not a Caribbean island without a few all-inclusive resorts, too, touting unlimited access to local food and beautiful vistas from infinity pools, among other amenities, making a Guadeloupe vacation worthy of splurging.

-Things to Do in Guadeloupe
+Things to Do in the Guadeloupe Islands

-You can't travel to Guadeloupe and not explore its waters via snorkeling or scuba diving.
+You can't travel to the Guadeloupe Islands and not explore its waters via snorkeling or scuba diving.
 If you’re not keen on getting wet, fear not: There are glass-bottom boats to take you around the islands’ clear waters, showcasing colorful marine life.
 Like other Caribbean islands, the beaches on Guadeloupe are sights to behold, and visiting them should be at the top of your things to do list.
 Some are only accessible by dirt roads, so be ready to get your feet dirty (don’t worry; you’ll wash them soon).